Poltsi/libsentinel/README.md

 make valgrind PORT=/tmp/sent1
 ```

-Currently only the header list command (-l) is fully functional.
-The dive download is a stump and under development.
-You can use the -f, -t or -n to indicate the start/end, or what specific dive you want to download.
-You will get the raw dive data as output.
+Currently you can use the -f, -t or -n to indicate the start/end, or what specific dive you want to download or -l to list the dives on the rebreather.

-## Commands and responses
+## Commands and responses over the serial port

+These have been eeked out by listening to the communication between the original piece of software (ProLink) and the rebreather.

 Hex | Command | Meaning
 ----|---------|--------